DiscordMessenger/Purplecord/README.md

 ## Planned features

 Purplecord is currently not a full featured client.
-The following features are planned:
+The following features will be implemented in the following rough order:

-- Settings menu
-- Typing indicator
+- Read states
+- Opening attachments in full screen
+- Downloading attached images
+- Markdown formatting support
+- Multi-line text input
-- Saving images to camera roll
+- Replying to messages
+- Editing messages
+- Typing indicators
 - Member list
-- Quick Search similar to Discord Messenger
-- Viewing a member's information
+- Optimizations and stability fixes
+- Merge the [DiscordMessenger](https://github.com/DiscordMessenger/dm) and Purplecord backends into one common backend

 ## Attributions